pelatx/brackets-link-file/src/pFSD/README.md

 - Windows OS filesystem volumes support.

+- Remembers the last directory where a file was copied from.

 - Directory navigation bar (optional).

-- Image files preview on hover (optional).
+- Image file previews on hover (optional).

 - Show hidden files and folders (optional).